collective/collective.generic.webbuilder/README.txt

 .. contents::

-INTRODUCTION

-CGWB is a web interface to ``paster``, its goal is to generate a webinterface for selection options for a set of templates.
+CGWB is a web interface to ``paster``, its goal is to generate a webinterface to selection options aggregated from a set of templates.

 Imagine that you have 2 templates, the one that can deploy an application, and the other which generates the application in itself.